-Miami Marlins lead New York Mets 3-0 through 3 meetings this season.
+Miami Marlins and New York Mets are even at 3-3 through 6 meetings this season.

 | Date | Matchup | Result (Miami Marlins) | Miami Marlins bet % | Miami Marlins money % | Odds |